lheaj/slate-waves/content/Actors/Garabatta.md

 Sadly, after the Watersafe's society collapse, Garabatta lost all contacts with Patricia, and blames her presumed death on his previous associate.

 #### Traits
-*Personality*: Thoughtful and curious.
+**Personality**: Thoughtful and curious.
 Garbatta is suspicious of others and always on the hunt for the best deal, in every matter, be it business or war.
-*Bonds*: His business in Smallport and his undying love for the memory of Patricia.
+**Bonds:** His business in Smallport and his undying love for the memory of Patricia.
-*Ideal*: "I'll transform Smallport into Bigoport.
+**Ideal:** "I'll transform Smallport into Bigoport.
 You'll see Patricia, one day you will see."
-*Flaws*: He won't let go of the past.
+**Flaws**: He won't let go of the past.